What should be included in our Student Mental Health Agreement?

 How long does a Student Mental Health Agreement last for?

-The document is active for one academic year.
+The project cycle is for two years.
 At the end of each academic year, time should be allocated for reflection and planning for updating the SMHA for the upcoming year.
-The institution and student association sign up to the project each year (usually in July for the upcoming academic year).

 Can we use data / feedback that we already have on students to shape the document and its working areas?

-When and what support can we get from Think Positive?
+When and what support can we get support from Think Positive?

-- Consultancy support throughout the year via Skype, phone call, email and 1:1 visits.
+- A dedicated person to support you throughout the year via Skype, phone call, email and a 1:1 visit.

-- Invitation to attend the Think Positive events throughout the year, which aim to showcase best practise across the sector.
+- Invitation to attend the Think Positive events throughout the year, which showcase best practise across the sector.

-- Free Think Positive resources such as leaflets and freebies available to order free for your events (see below).
+- Free Think Positive resources such as leaflets and freebies available to order free for your events.

-- Access to an online network of peers to support you in your Student Mental Health Agreement project.
+- Access to an online network of peers via ‘The Forum’ to support you in your Student Mental Health Agreement project.

 - Opportunity to apply for the Small Grant Scheme.